homeschooling during covid

 Websites that cover most subjects

 Right now, I have been using ABC Mouse for my youngest daughter.
-She seems to enjoy it and it’s simple enough for her to use.
-This program is for children 2-8 years old, is educational, and fun.
-I was lucky enough to receive a code from her school allowing us to use it for free during the school closures.
+She seems to enjoy it, and it’s simple enough for her to use.
+This program is educational and fun for children 2-8 years old.
+I was lucky enough to receive a code from her school allowing us to use it for free during school closures.
 However, I do love it enough to purchase it in the future.

 Teaching a foreign language

 My favorite language learning program is Duolingo.
 It is free and allows you to choose from over 30 different languages.
-I am actually considering using this program for myself, as well as my children.
+I am actually considering using this program for myself and my children.

 Homeschool curriculum

-The learning program that I am most familiar with is Time4Learning.
-This is the program I used to homeschool my daughter in the past.
-You do pay a monthly fee, and it is not the cheapest, but it is well worth the price.
+I used this program to homeschool my daughter in the past.
+You pay a monthly fee, and while not the cheapest, it is well worth the price.

-For Pre-K to 8th grade, you pay $19.95 a month, and $30 a month for high school students.
-If you decide you are not happy with this program after two weeks they will issue you a refund.
+For Pre-K to 8th grade, you pay $19.95 monthly, and $30 monthly for high school students.
+If you are unhappy with this program after two weeks, they will issue you a refund.

-Easy Peasy All-in-One Homeschool is another place you can go to find the curriculum you need to home school your child.
-This curriculum is free and can be used for children in preschool through high school.
+Easy Peasy All-in-One Homeschool is another place you can go to find the curriculum you need to homeschool your child.
+This free curriculum can be used for children from preschool through high school.
 I have not had a chance to use this program, but I am considering using it for all three of my children.

-While the main difference between these programs is cost, the biggest difference for me was what the programs offered.
-The reason that I chose Time4Learning over Easy Peasy is because I did not have time to do more work.
+While the main difference between these programs is cost, the most significant difference for me was what the programs offered.
+I chose Time4Learning over Easy Peasy because I did not have time to do more work.
 My life is hectic, and Time4Learning does all of the hard work for you.
-So, if you can afford it, and you live a busy life, it could be your best option.
+So, if you can afford it and you live a busy life, it could be your best option.

 Worksheets and Packets

-Have fun teaching is a great place to go to right now.
-They have posted coronavirus relief packets for children in preschool to 5th grade.
+Have fun teaching is a great resource right now.
+They have posted coronavirus relief packets for children in preschool through 5th grade.

 Making the best of it

-There is an endless list of resources to be found out there.
-I could create an exhaustive list but chose to stick with what seems to be working the most for other parents and myself.
+There is an endless list of resources available.
+I could create an exhaustive list, but I chose to stick with what seems to be working the most for other parents and me.

-Most importantly, as long as your child is making progress then they are on the right path.
-Learning is not a race or a competition, just take it all one day at a time.
+Most importantly, as long as your child progresses, they are on the right path.
+Learning is not a race or a competition, take it all one day at a time.
 Oh, and try to have fun.

 Photo by BOOM 💥